klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

     spans 4 cores for each thread.
 In fact, also in other cases the default behaviour of CCE will be a binding that works well for many cases.

-    In the next experiment we dempnstrate the `close` binding:
+    In the next experiment we demonstrate the `close` binding:

     ```
     + export OMP_NUM_THREADS=4